Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 }
 ```

-And use the environment variable in your postdeploy task to check if its is
+And use the environment variable in your postdeploy task to check if it is
 executed in the scope of a review app or not.

 ## Is it possible to create Review Apps if my code is hosted at a different place?